bangle-io/bangle-io-help/docs/getting started.md

 Hello,

-Thanks for taking out the time to read about [bangle.io](https://bangle.io).
+Thanks for taking out the time to tryout about [bangle.io](https://bangle.io).
 Here is a short guide to get your started.

 ### Creating a workspace